Bisk1/colourshift-solver/README.md

 # colourshift-solver
-This is a solver for Colorshift game.
+This is a solver for Colourshift game.

 The game is available here: http://www.kongregate.com/games/mrsneeze/colourshift

-The application has GUI that can be used to provide it with a board to solve.
-GUI also simulates the colour flows just like the original game's GUI.
+The application has GUI that can be used to create a board to solve.
+GUI also simulates the colour flow just like the original game's GUI.

 Technologies used:
 - Java 8